SLMath/Credit_Score-Analysis/README.md

-# Credit_Score-Analysis
-Understand what influences the credit score of different individuals and trying to predict a class for them (standard, poor, good, etc)
+# Analyzing and Classifying Credit Score

+## Description
+Based on the ["Credit score classification" dataset](https://www.kaggle.com/datasets/parisrohan/credit-score-classification?select=train.csv), we are analysing possible credit-related information of different users to get meaningful insights on how to have better credit scores.

+## Notes
+This project is initially developed during ADA's Data Science Course - Machine Learning 1 module.
+Alog with collaborators.